 But there was no way of knowing for sure what his intentions were, since his expression revealed nothing, and he wasn’t likely to start talking to me any time soon, since the soldiers from the Wastelands didn’t speak to women.

 In all my nineteen years of life, I was used to dealing with all manner of people.
 Savages—madmen—my heartless mother.
 Anything but this.
-I wasn’t used to soldiers that exercised control in every little thing they did.
-The world around him seemed reduced to chaos in comparison.
+We’d never had soldiers like these before in the King’s Country.

-The only proof of weakness was the dried blood on the seat, proof that he’d been injured, although I couldn’t tell where.
+The only proof of weakness was the dried blood on the seat, proof he’d been injured, although I couldn’t tell where.
 All I knew for sure was that I’d heard the gun go off last night.

 “What happened?”
 I croaked, my mouth dry.